 Along with these, bacterial pneumonia can be treated with antibiotics.
 Which type depends on what bacteria you are fighting and how severe the infection is.
 Sometimes it is necessary to switch antibiotics throughout the course of treatment, especially if you don’t experience any relief or if the symptoms get worse.

 Viral pneumonia does not respond to antibiotics.
-To treat it, your doctor might recommend a number of drugs commonly used to treat influenza.
+To treat it, your provider might recommend a number of drugs commonly used to treat influenza.
 However, these only offer relief for symptoms while your body fights the virus on its own.
 People with viral pneumonia sometimes have underlying bacterial infections, so they might need to take antibiotics for that as well.

 Because bronchitis usually develops from a viral infection, antibiotics may not be helpful as a treatment for the ailment.
-However, if your doctor suspects a bacterial infection, antibiotics will help treat bronchitis symptoms.
-In most cases, your doctor will prescribe plenty of fluids, rest and sometimes an over-the-counter medication, such as acetaminophen, to help control the fever.
+However, if your provider suspects a bacterial infection, antibiotics will help treat bronchitis symptoms.
+In most cases, your provider will prescribe plenty of fluids, rest and sometimes an over-the-counter medication, such as acetaminophen, to help control the fever.
 Cough-suppressing medications can help you breathe easier and relieve inflammation in your throat and lungs.

 Inhalers, vaporizers and humidifiers may also help alleviate bronchial issues.
 These can help warm and moisten the air, which can reduce coughing and make breathing easier.
 Finally, if you smoke, quitting would greatly decrease future bronchial problems.

-It is important to note that, though it is not guaranteed to do so, bronchitis not treated by a doctor can worsen and develop into pneumonia.
+It is important to note that, though it is not guaranteed to do so, bronchitis not treated by a provider can worsen and develop into pneumonia.
 Because bronchitis is highly contagious, and because the immune system is weakened in this state, bacteria can multiply without the proper assistance from the body’s natural defenses, causing much more damage to the respiratory system.

 Left untreated, pneumonia can lead to serious complications as well, especially in children and the elderly, as well as those with a compromised immune system or previous health problems such as walking pneumonia.
 A common complication is pleurisy, an inflammation of the lining between the ribs and lungs.
 Pleurisy can cause fluid accumulation and lead to bacteria buildup and infection.